-SECURITIES OFFERED..... \$250,000,000 principal amount of 4 1/4% Convertible Subordinated Notes due 2007.
-INTEREST.....
-4 1/4% per year on the principal amount, payable semi-annually in arrears in cash on February 15 and August 15 of each year, beginning August 15, 2000.
-CONVERSION.....
-You may convert each note into Texas Instruments common stock at any time on or before February 15, 2007 at a conversion price of \$44.45 per share, subject to adjustment if certain events affecting Texas Instruments common stock occur.
-SUBORDINATION.....
-The notes will be subordinated to all of TI Tucson's existing and future senior indebtedness and are structurally subordinated to all debt and other liabilities of TI Tucson's subsidiaries.
-As of August 24, 2000, TI Tucson had approximately \$275 million of senior indebtedness outstanding and TI Tucson together with its subsidiaries had an additional approximately \$50 million of other debt and liabilities outstanding.
+SECURITIES OFFERED 2,257,113 shares of Texas Instruments common stock issuable upon conversion of \$100,320,000 in principal amount of TI Tucson's 4 1/4% Convertible Subordinated Notes due 2007 based upon an initial conversion price of approximately \$44.45 per share.
+INTEREST ON THE NOTES 4 1/4% per year on the principal amount, payable semi-annually in arrears in cash on February 15 and August 15 of each year, beginning August 15, 2000.
+CONVERSION You may convert each note into Texas Instruments common stock at any time on or before February 15, 2007 at an initial conversion price of \$44.45 per share, subject to adjustment if certain events affecting Texas Instruments common stock occur.
+SUBORDINATION The notes will be subordinated to all of TI Tucson's existing and future senior indebtedness and are structurally subordinated to all debt and other liabilities of TI Tucson's subsidiaries.
+As of December 20, 2000, TI Tucson had no senior indebtedness outstanding, and TI Tucson's subsidiaries had approximately \$12 million of other debt and liabilities outstanding.
 Neither TI Tucson nor its subsidiaries are prohibited from incurring debt, including senior indebtedness, under the indenture.
-OPTIONAL REDEMPTION.....
-TI Tucson may redeem any or all of the notes on or after February 20, 2003, in whole or in part, at the redemption prices listed in this prospectus, together with accrued and unpaid interest to the date of redemption.
-If a fundamental change (as described in this prospectus under "Description of Notes -- Redemption at Option of the FUNDAMENTAL CHANGE.....
-Holder") occurs on or before February 15, 2007, you may require TI Tucson to purchase all or part of your notes at a redemption price equal to 100% of the outstanding principal amount of the notes being redeemed, plus accrued and unpaid interest to (but excluding) the date of redemption.
-GUARANTEE.....
-Texas Instruments has guaranteed payment of the principal, premium, if any, and interest of the notes.
+OPTIONAL REDEMPTION TI Tucson may redeem any or all of the notes on or after February 20, 2003, in whole or in part, at the redemption prices listed in this prospectus, together with accrued and unpaid interest to the date of redemption.

+FUNDAMENTAL CHANGE If a fundamental change (as described in this prospectus under "Description of Notes Redemption at Option of the Holder") occurs on or before February 15, 2007, you may require TI Tucson to purchase all or part of your notes at a redemption price equal to 100% of the outstanding principal amount of the notes being redeemed, plus accrued and unpaid interest to (but excluding) the date of redemption.
+TEXAS INSTRUMENTS' GUARANTEE Texas Instruments has guaranteed payment of the principal, premium, if any, and interest of the notes.
 Texas Instruments' guarantee is subordinated to Texas Instruments' existing and future senior indebtedness.
-At August 23, 2000, Texas Instruments had senior indebtedness outstanding in the principal amount of approximately \$1,178 million, and Texas Instruments together with its subsidiaries had approximately \$78 million of other debt and liabilities outstanding.

-NYSE SYMBOL (FOR THE TEXAS INSTRUMENTS COMMON STOCK)......
-TXN
+As of December 20, 2000, Texas Instruments had senior indebtedness outstanding in the principal amount of approximately \$1,140 million.
+LETTERS OF CREDIT On December 22, 2000 and December 26, 2000, ABN AMRO Bank, N.V. and Bank of America, N.A., respectively, issued irrevocable letters of credit in favor of the trustee guaranteeing the payment of principal and interest on the notes up to \$261,000,000 in the aggregate.
+USE OF PROCEEDS Texas Instruments will not receive any of the proceeds from the sale by any selling security holder of the notes or the underlying Texas Instruments common stock.
+NYSE SYMBOL (FOR THE TEXAS INSTRUMENTS COMMON STOCK) TXN